 Top 10 tips to climb better and faster: Climbing is not fun, for most of the cyclists.
 It is slow, painful and sometimes you feel beaten up, especially you’re out of form and overweight.
 To make things worse, climbing ability is the key to win most of the races.
 But you can climb better following these tips.

-The tips below are not have magical affects.
+The tips below do not have magical effects.
 You cannot be a better climber from today to tomorrow.
 And if you want to climb faster and better, you must be ready to suffer, especially in the beginning.
 It is impossible to write a guide like “5 minutes a day, and you’ll climb better.
 You won’t even sweat.”
 The real world doesn’t work like that.

 Being a better climber is both suffer and fun.
 It’s suffer, because you must make big efforts.
 It’s fun because if you climb better, especially better than your cycling mates, you feel great 🙂 And we’re cyclists, so suffering is the part of the game.

 Top 10 tips to climb faster